The Journeyman Project 1: Pegasus Prime

 - The updated graphics and sound design enhance the original experience, making it more accessible to modern players while retaining its classic charm.

-- Some players have reported game-breaking bugs and issues with scaling on modern systems, which can hinder the overall experience.
+- The game suffers from technical issues, such as bugs and scaling problems on modern systems, which can hinder the overall experience.

 - story12 mentions